Micro Master's Degree in Engagement of Employees and Organisational Learning

 • Evaluation: Rationale for evaluating HR functions, i.e. future investment, improvement, workforce planning and intellectual capital, accountability, motivation and productivity.

-• Evaluation models, Kirkpatrick, return on investments models, “Balanced Scorecard” and others.
-Public private, sector goals, aims and objectives and differences.
+• Evaluation models, Kirkpatrick, return on investments models, “Balanced Scorecard”, and others: Public-private, and sector goals, aims, objectives and differences.

-• The concept of theories of employee engagement, the relationship of employee engagement, learning, managerial leadership.
+• The theories of employee engagement, the relationship of employee engagement, learning, and managerial leadership.

 • HR strategies and development of human resource management (HRM) competitive differentiators.